The True Cost of Consignment Software

 - Transfer to Another PC: $150

-If you plan on being in business for 10 years, the cost of using the software (advertised from $400 to $1000) is over $5,000.
+If you plan on being in business for 10 years, the cost of using software (advertised from $400 to $1000) can exceed $5,000.
 Think of the low-ball 'purchase price' as a seed that once planted grows into fee vines that will consume your business.

 If your mission is to avoid fees, insist on a written signed document disclosing all possible fees.
 If the vendor refuses, refuse the software.